-Students attend this program at Kwantlen Polytechnic University (KPU)'s Langley Campus their Grade 12 year.
+Students attend this Thomas Haney Secondary program at the Kwantlen Polytechnic University (KPU) Langley Campus during their Grade 12 year.

 During the program, students also have the option of working with a horticulture employer.

 This is a Level 1 Apprenticeship Technical Training program that provides the core technical knowledge needed to move into the next levels of landscaping and/or production.
 Work placements will be arranged by school district staff based upon recommendations from KPU faculty.